Taiwan, Hong Kong, and Macau

 Taiwan

-Taiwan's history includes waves of migration and colonization by indigenous groups, followed by periods of Dutch, Spanish, and Ming rule.
+Taiwan's history includes waves of migration by indigenous groups, followed by periods of Dutch, Spanish, and Ming rule.
 In 1895, Taiwan was ceded to Japan and remained under Japanese control until the end of World War 2.

 Taiwan operates under a democratic system of government, with a president as the head of state and a legislative body.
 Despite its independence, China claims sovereignty over the island, however, and regards it as a renegade province.